obv-mikhail/InputBot/README.md

 }
 ```

-Check out the examples for more code samples.
+Check out the examples for more code samples, or read the documentation.